himorin/scripts/snippets/sample.rst

   with leading spaces
 * leading one can be * or + with space
 + this is with +, but using different heading charactor makes another list
-  + second order is not possible
+  + second order is not possible, just displaied as continuous text
 1. ordered list is by leading number
 #. continuous number will be assigned automatically with #